DuncanCragg/OnexOS/README-game.md

 ### Everything is live or interactive here

 Things in this world have physical properties: every house you make can have doors and windows that swing open and shut.
+You can make a windmill whose vanes turn when it's windy.
 You can build a wheeled buggy to jump into, that can roll faster and faster down the street from the top of the hill.
 Make a game of skittles or a game where you try to build a tower without it falling over.
 Because there's only one world, you can just sew these together into a game park, where your